datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS01-Time-Series-Metadata.md

+### View Metadata For Metrics of Interest

 For this tutorial series, we are interested in the drivers of plant phenology - specifically air temperature, precipitation and PAR.
-Let's look for these variables in the metadata and determine several key attributes that we will need prior to working with the data.
+Let's look for descriptions ofthese variables in the metadata and determine several key attributes that we will need prior to working with the data.

 <div id="challenge" markdown="1">
+## Challenge

 View the metadata at the URL above.
-Answer the following questions:
+Answer the following questions about the Harvard Forest LTER data - **hf001-10: 15-minute (metric) since 2005**:
-1. What is the column heading name where each variable is stored?
+1. What is the column heading name where each variable (air temperature, precipitation and PAR) is stored?
 2. What are the units that each variable are stored in?
-3. What is the format of each variable as stored in the data?
+3. What is the frequency of measurement collected for each and how are noData values stored?
-4. what timezone are the dates stored in in the dat.
+4. Where is the date information stored (in what field) and what timezone are the dates stored in?
 </div>

-    #Metadata Notes from hf001_10-15-m_Metadata.txt
-    # column names for variables we are going to use: datetime, airt, prec, parr
-    # units for quantitative variables: Celsius, millimeters, molePerMeterSquared
-    # airt and parr are averages of measurements taken every 1 sec; precip is total of each 15 min period
-    # for quantitative variables missing values are given as NA

 ### Why Metadata on a Web Page Is Not Ideal